What Are the Common Ovulation Signs and Symptoms?

 What Are the Signs that Show Ovulation Being Over?

-As women approach ovulation, their cervical mucus increases and become clear and slippery, like egg whites.
+As women approach ovulation, their cervical mucus increases and becomes clear and slippery, like egg whites.
 Once the discharge decreases and becomes sticky again, ovulation is over.

 How Many Days After Ovulation Can Pregnancy Occur?